OISTE/repository/OWGTMCPS.md

 ### 1.5.3  Person determining CPS suitability for the policy

-The competent entity which determines the compliance and suitability of all CPS and the different supported CPs on behalf of the entire Trust Model is the OGTM PAA.
+The competent entity which determines the compliance and suitability of all CPS and the different supported CPs on behalf of the entire Trust Model is the OWGTM PAA.

 ### 1.5.4  CPS approval procedures

-The OGTM PAA defines and executes the procedures related to the approval of the CPS and CP and its subsequent amendments.
-Amendments will produce a new version of the document that will be published in the OGTM Policy Repository (specified in section 2.1 of this document).
+The OWGTM PAA defines and executes the procedures related to the approval of the CPS and CP and its subsequent amendments.
+Amendments will produce a new version of the document that will be published in the OWGTM Policy Repository (specified in section 2.1 of this document).

 The approval of major changes of documents related to the PKI, and specially for the CP/CPS, require a meeting of the PAA and the issuance of an approval memo signed by at least two members of the PAA.
 Minor versions only require the participation of a single member of the PAA in order to approve the publication of a new version.